tevino/wg-make/README.md

 # :pushpin: wg-make

-`wg-make` is a tool to help to set up WireGuard based networks.
+`wg-make` is a tool to help set up WireGuard based networks.
 Currently, it generates configurations for peers according to a single configuration file.

 ```
 ├── networks